Khaibar Amani

 Khaibar Amani (Dari: خیبر امانی; born 6 February 1987) is an Afghan footballer who plays for FC Hanau 93.
 Amani has also played for the Afghanistan national football team.

 Club career

 Amani previously has played for Kickers Offenbach, 1.
 FSV Mainz 05 II, Rot-Weiß Hadamar and TGM SV Jügesheim.
 Amani joined FC Hanau 93 in May 2018.

 International career

 Amani did get called up against Japan.
 He made his debut against Japan but they lost 6–0.
 After this match he played against Singapore and scored a goals against Cambodia.
 He also was called up for the matches in the 2015 SAFF Championship.
 He made an impressive beginning and scored 1 goal against Bangladesh and 2 goals against Bhutan.
 In the semi-final against Sri Lanka he scored from the penalty spot and is currently the topscorer of the tournament with 4 goals.

-International goals
+Career statistics

 Scores and results list Afghanistan's goal tally first.